WhatsApp Icon Hoola

 Balasana or child's pose

-Relaxes the mind and body, ideal for resting between postures.
+Relaxes the mind and body, ideal for resting between poses.

 Opens the chest, strengthens the back and glutes.